artikcloud/artikcloud-lwm2m-c/README.md

   * core: LWM2M core code for accessing and manipulating objects
   * examples/lwm2mclient: LWM2M client layer offering several APIs to expose well-known LWM2M objects
   * examples/akc_client: Sample program using the LWM2M client API to connect to the server and expose some objects
+  * examples/akc_ota: Sample program using the LWM2M client API to connect to the ARTIK Cloud server and apply OTA updates

 Prerequisites
 -------------